ptabriz/ICC_2017_Workshop/README.md

 ## Example 1: Comparing viewsheds
 This is a step by step example for importing a dsm and comparing four viewsheds on diffrent instances of the model.
 You can use the menu interface or python scripting to complete the example.
+##### Setup the scene
+* Run blender application
+* Select the default cube and delete it (right-click on the object > press delete > ok )
+* Set render engine to "Cycles".
+You can find it in the top header, the default is "Blender Render"

 ##### Setup coordinate system
 * Find and click on GIS addon’s interface in 3D viewport’s left toolbar.
 In the “Geoscene” section , click on the gear shape icon and switch to NAD83(HARN), click ok.